AIxRead

 English (United States)

-A compound name in Hindu tradition representing the union of Lord Shiva ('Sankara') and Lord Vishnu ('Narayan').
+A name of Indian origin representing the unity of Lord Shiva and Lord Vishnu.

-A name symbolizing the union of Lord Shiva ('Sankara') and Lord Vishnu ('Narayan'), representing harmony and balance in Hindu philosophy.
+A compound name signifying the unity of Lord Shiva (Sankara) and Lord Vishnu (Narayan).